springernature/shunter/docs/usage/configuration-reference.md

 Adding Custom Configurations
 ----------------------------

 The items above are the default configurations which may be over-ridden.
 You will probably need to define some configuration that is unique to your own Shunter application.
 These can be neatly organized as JSON files in a config directory and required by your Shunter application at start-up to either append or overwrite existing configs.
-In the example below the `routes.json` usually required by Shunter has been palced in a `route.json` file in the config directory and required from that location:
+In the example below the `routes.json` usually required by Shunter has been placed in a `routes.json` file in the config directory and required from that location:

 ```js
 var app = shunter({